• Skip to primary navigation

 What is Oaxaca Cheese?

+Oaxaca cheese comes from Oaxaca, a state in Mexico.
 It’s a soft, white, stringy cheese made from cow’s milk that melts easily and has a mild, buttery flavor.

 It is very similar to mozzarella but with some subtle differences.
-If you cannot locate Oaxaca cheese, mozzarella is a decent substitute.
-You could also substitute asadero, Havarti, Mexican queso manchego, Monterey jack, or even American cheese in a real pinch.
+If you cannot locate oaxaca cheese, mozzarella is a decent substitute.
+You could also substitute asadero, Havarti, Mexican queso manchego, monterey jack or even American cheese in a real pinch.

 Topping Ideas